IT rules and guidelines

 In addition to your own computer, you’ll need headphones (for watching videos) and an external mouse (to make it easier to use applications), as well as a camera for tele-editing.
 Your computer is connected to the data projector via an hdmi cable, so make sure you have an hdmi (type A) socket on your computer or, if necessary, get an hdmi (type A) adaptor for your computer.

-Your laptop should be running Windows (64-bit), Windows 10 S is not eligible.
-We do not support Copilot+ PC machines.
+The operating system of the laptop must be Windows 10/11 Home or better.
+Windows 10 S is not accepted.
+We do not support ARM-based Copilot+ devices.

 The professional programs used at HAMK are Windows programs that do not require a touch screen.
 Only some of the programs used in the course can be used on the student’s own laptop, while the other programs are used on HAMK computers.